ohjay/Dodge/README.md

 Instructions for customizing controls:

 1. Start the program.
-2. On the main menu, select the "controls" option and hit ENTER.
+2. On the main menu, select the "controls" option and hit your pause/select button (if that doesn't work, hit ENTER).
 3. You will be taken to the controls menu.
+Use the up and down controls to switch between options; when you arrive at the control that you want to customize, press whichever key is currently mapped to pause/select (or, alternatively, ENTER).
+The key to the right should turn into a set of ellipses ("...").
-The highlighted control is the one that you're currently customizing; hit the key that you'd prefer to be associated with that control (ex. if "LEFT" is highlighted and you want to move left with the left arrow key, then press the left arrow key).
+4. Hit the key that you'd prefer to be associated with that control (ex. if "LEFT" is highlighted and you want to move left with the left arrow key, then press the left arrow key).
+The box on the right should reflect your change. (**Note: this game does not allow duplicate controls.
+If you select a key that is currently mapped to another action, then you will be forced to choose a new key for that other control.**)
-4. The box on the right will reflect your change, and the game will highlight the next control in the list.
-In the same fashion as before, press the key that should be associated with this control.
-5. Continue in this way until you have chosen a key for every control.
-Then hit any button to return to the main menu.
+5. Continue in this way until you are satisfied with your control setup.
+Then hit ESC to return to the main menu.
-6. If you make a mistake, you will have to repeat the selection process for all six controls (in other words, starting from #2 on these instructions).

 Features